sebastiantoh/tp/docs/UserGuide.md

 ### Miscellaneous

 #### Error resolution suggestion: \[Aaron Seah\]
-Gives an approximate match (if exists) of the most similar command to an unknown user input.
+Gives an approximate match (if exists) to the most similar command to an unknown user input.

 **Example**:
-Let's say you want to use the contact add command but you mistyped the command as cont add.
+Let's say you want to execute the `contact add` command but you mistyped the command as `cont add`.
+You will get a suggestion of `contact add` as shown.

 1. Type `cont add` in the **Command Box** and press <kbd>Enter</kbd>.